Cryptocurrency regulation in the US in 2023

 Sam Bankman Fried was once known as the face of cryptocurrency.
 The 30-year-old former billionaire founded the crypto exchange FTX (Futures Exchange), one of the world’s biggest cryptocurrency exchanges.
 He had an estimated worth of $16 billion and was at the peak of his career when the controversy started surrounding him.

-While Sam’s future is still dark, this controversy resulted in the government’s seriously trying to regulate cryptocurrency for a greater financial landscape.
+While Sam’s future is still dark, this controversy resulted in the government seriously trying to regulate cryptocurrency for a greater financial landscape.
 The United States has tried doing the same as well.

-If you are considering investing in cryptocurrencies, the crypto regulation in the US might be the right place to start from.
-Crypto investments are always complemented with many questions, such as how the regulations can affect you as an investor, how cryptocurrency prices would be affected, or if it is even legal to go ahead with crypto investments are not.
+If you are considering investing in cryptocurrencies, the cryptocurrency regulation in the US might be the right place to start from.
+Crypto investments are always complemented with many questions, such as how cryptocurrency regulations in the US can affect you as an investor, how cryptocurrency prices would be affected, or if it is even legal to go ahead with crypto investments are not.
 This is the right place to get all your questions answered.

 Cryptocurrency sales are only regulated if the sale constitutes a sale of a security under state or federal law or if the sale is considered a money transmission under state law, making the person a money services business (MSB) under Federal law.
 Further, CFTC has jurisdiction over market manipulation matters related to crypto assets, considered commodities.

-At the moment, we don’t know whether the regulations can affect cryptocurrency prices.
-This is because the crypto regulation is extremely basic, allowing the government to expand or restrict it.
+At the moment, we don’t know whether cryptocurrency regulations in the US can affect cryptocurrency prices.
+This is because cryptocurrency regulation in the US is fundamental, allowing the government to expand or restrict it.

-Usually, restrictive regulations are capable of negatively affecting cryptocurrency prices.
+Usually, restrictive cryptocurrency regulations in the US are capable of negatively affecting cryptocurrency prices.
 However, luckily for investors, the US is not trying to restrict the crypto industry but instead trying to allow financial institutions to sell digital currencies.

 In November 2021, cryptocurrencies were mentioned for the first time in US legislation.
-It was in the Infrastructure Investment, and Jobs Act, wherein a small set of crypto provisions had been added.
-Within these provisions, cryptocurrencies were called “digital assets” and “any digital representation of value which is recorded on a cryptographically secured distributed ledger or any similar technology as specified by the Secretary”.
+It was in the Infrastructure Investment and Jobs Act, wherein a small set of crypto provisions had been added.
+Within these provisions, cryptocurrencies were called “digital assets” and “any digital representation of value which is recorded on a cryptographically secure distributed ledger or any similar technology as specified by the Secretary.”
 One of the provisions required digital asset brokers to report transactions worth more than $10,000 to the IRS.

-According to the new law, any company or person that “transfers digital assets on behalf of another person” shall be referred to as a “broker”.
+According to this new cryptocurrency regulation in the US, any company or person that “transfers digital assets on behalf of another person” shall be referred to as a “broker.”
 This means that every centralized cryptocurrency exchange would require the issuance of Form 1099-B to each customer and the IRS (Internal Revenue Service).

-This means that every centralized exchange, such as Coinbase, Kraken, Binance, etc., would require tracking every sale or purchase of cryptocurrencies that have been made using these platforms, along with information on what each user paid and how much profit or loss they made.
+For instance, every centralized exchange, including Coinbase, Kraken, Binance, etc., would require tracking every sale or purchase of cryptocurrencies that have been made using these platforms, along with information on what each user paid and how much profit or loss they made.

 This is both good news and bad news for the investor.
 Good news because through Form 1099-B, there would be clarity on the profit or loss incurred from trades through these exchanges.
 However, bad news because a copy of this form shall also be shared with the IRS.
 Therefore, the authorities would become aware of your profits through crypto investments, making it liable for further tax applications.

-It is important to note that these regulations are expected to be implemented in the 2024 tax filing season.
-This means that any trades that you would be doing in 2023 shall be reported to the IRS in the following year.
+It is important to note that these cryptocurrency regulations in the US are expected to be implemented in the 2024 tax filing season.
+Any trades you would be doing in 2023 shall be reported to the IRS in the following year.

-While the Infrastructure and Investment Jobs Act was the first federal law to mention cryptocurrencies, there have been some noteworthy related regulations in the US.
+While the Infrastructure and Investment Jobs Act was the first federal law to mention cryptocurrencies, some noteworthy related to cryptocurrency regulations in the US have been noteworthy.

 For instance, in March 2013, the US Financial Crimes Enforcement Network (FinCEN) explained cryptocurrency exchanges to be “Money Services Businesses (MSBs)” that must keep documents proving the identity of their customers.

-Since this law came into force, US cryptocurrency exchanges have been required to verify user identities before allowing them to trade in digital currency.
+Since this cryptocurrency regulation in the US came into force, US cryptocurrency exchanges have been required to verify user identities before allowing them to trade in digital currency.

 Further, being a US citizen or resident means you can only use US exchanges.
 Therefore, if you have a US IP address and try to use foreign exchange to invest in cryptocurrencies, you would be banned from trading or even opening an account.
 This is due to the FinCEN regulations.

 Other security risks are also associated with using foreign exchanges in the US.
-Therefore, it is always better to go forward with US exchanges such as Coinbase, Binance, Gate, Kraken, Coinmama, and eToro.
+Therefore, going forward with US exchanges such as Coinbase, Binance, Gate, Kraken, Coinmama, and eToro is always better.

 The Security and Exchange Commission (SEC) regulates stocks and other securities in the US.
 The SEC has sometimes argued that cryptocurrencies are securities and hence, eligible to be governed by the SEC.